It is a type of hypopituitarism, which can occur when a woman has severe bleeding during delivery.

 Causes of Sheehan syndrome

-Sheehan syndrome is a rare disorder of postpartum panhypopituitarism, which occurs as a result of ischemia and subsequent necrosis of the pituitary gland, and is classically a secondary condition after severe postpartum hemorrhage.
+Sheehan syndrome is a rare disorder of postpartum panhypopituitarism, which occurs due to ischemia and subsequent pituitary gland necrosis.
+It is classically a secondary condition after severe postpartum hemorrhage.

-Postpartum hemorrhage produces a decrease in intravascular volume and hypotension , which results in the ischemia of several organs, including the pituitary gland.
+Postpartum hemorrhage decreases intravascular volume and hypotension, which results in the ischemia of several organs, including the pituitary gland.

-Ischemia of the pituitary gland produces a necrosis and dysfunction.
+Ischemia of the pituitary gland produces necrosis and dysfunction.

 The pituitary gland is at the base of the brain.

-Hormones that normally depend on the synthesis and regulation of the pituitary, such as glucocorticoids, thyroid hormone, growth hormone, prolactin and gonadotropins.
+Hormones generally depend on the synthesis and regulation of the pituitary, such as glucocorticoids, thyroid hormones, growth hormones, prolactin, and gonadotropins.

-Like luteinizing hormone and follicle-stimulating hormone, these hormones become deficient and that is when the clinical syndrome occurs.
+Like luteinizing hormone and follicle-stimulating hormone, these hormones become deficient when the clinical syndrome occurs.

-Sheehan syndrome is associated with severe postpartum hemorrhage that can occur in women without any risk factors.
+Sheehan syndrome is associated with severe postpartum hemorrhage in women without risk factors.